 One of the largest challenges that both marketers and developers face when they wish to try anything new is convincing the decision makers at the top of the organization that they should take a risk on something unproven.

-We work with people who are fascinated by subjects like Human Analytics and Face Recognition and have seen even the most passionate people fail at getting their companies to adopt innovations that would help the company achieve competitive advantages.
+We work with people who are fascinated by subjects like Face Recognition and have seen even the most passionate people fail at getting their companies to adopt innovations that would help the company achieve competitive advantages.

 What can be done to help convince risk-averse managers to take a chance on your new ideas?

 It is important that you truly understand who you are presenting your innovation to.
 Your pitch to them needs to reflect their own nature, level of risk aversion, and their trust in you based on past relationships.
 Do they even know you?
 It is hard to convince people to risk funds if you are simply some anonymous face from deep within an organisation.

 Make certain that you have invited every relevant stakeholder to your presentation.
 This includes anybody who you know will clearly argue against your innovation.
 If they make a drama, it is more likely to get your idea noticed, and you hopefully will be able to provide counter-arguments to their attacks.

 If possible try and make your proposal in front of people, rather than using an anonymous method like email, where you can be easily ignored.